Our Experience at Damon Baehrel’s Restaurant in Earlton, NY.

 ABSOLUTELY!!

-Prior to this moment we were not sure how many other people would be dining with us.
-It turned out to be one other couple, who, to our surprise (considering we waited 2 years for last minute reservations), had dined at Damon Baehrel many years before.
-Well, they came back… so to us that was a great sign that we were in for a treat.
+Prior to this moment I was not sure how many other people would be dining with me.
+It turned out to be one other couple, who, to my surprise (considering we waited 2 years for last minute reservations), had dined at Damon Baehrel many years before.
+Well, they came back… so to me that was a great sign that I was in for a treat.
 We just had no way to know the level of treat that awaited us inside.
 We turned off our cell phones (no phones allowed – which is why I have only one picture from this incredible night), and prepared to be amazed.

 Damon himself came out to greet everyone as we were getting out of the cars.
 He showed us into a new patio area that he had just recently completed, where we would be having our first several courses.
 We were to learn that Damon was severely injured building the new entryway, but somehow that hasn’t slowed him down or dampened his spirit for what he is doing with his farm and restaurant.